 The Syrian Orthodox Church

-The Syrian Orthodox Church traces its origins back to the early Christian community at Antioch, which is mentioned in the Acts of the Apostles.
+The Syrian Orthodox Church traces its origins back to the early Christian community at Antioch in the ancient Roman province of Syria.
+According to the Acts of the Apostles (11:26), it was here that the followers of Jesus were first called Christians.
 The Antiochian Church became one of the great centers of Christianity in the early centuries.
 But the Council of Chalcedon in 451 provoked a split in the community.
 The council’s teachings were enforced by the Byzantine imperial authorities in the cities, but they were largely rejected in the countryside.